-Detecting window seal failure can be challenging because there’s no single way to do it and no tester available on the market that you can use.
-Some people simply touch the glass and feel temperature differences to check for damaged window seals.
-However, this method does not guarantee an accurate assessment.
+Detecting window seal failure can be tricky because no single method guarantees accuracy.
+There is also no tester on the market for homeowners to use.
+Some people try touching the glass to feel temperature differences.
+However, this method may not provide a reliable assessment.

-In this article, Prestige Windows & Doors discusses the most common signs of window seal failure.
+In this article, Prestige Windows & Doors explains the most common signs of window seal failure.
+You will also learn how to detect problems early to protect your home.

 How to Detect Window Seal Failure